 endTime represents the epoch timestamp of a maker order from where its execution stops being valid.

-minPercentageToAsk protects ask users from potential unexpected changes in royalty fees.
+minPercentageToAsk protects ask users from potential unexpected increase in fees.
 It acts as a protection that the trade would revert if a specific percentage of the platform gross price does not go to the ask users when the trade is executed on-chain.

 This field is used for additional parameters specific to complex orders that are less frequent (e.g., private sale, Dutch auctions, and more complex order types).
 The set of additional parameters is represented as